timm/misc/jl/learnjulia.md

 # Everything in Julia is an expression.

-There are several basic types of numbers.
+There are several basic types of numbers. asdas asd as
 ```julia
 typeof(3)       # => Int64
 typeof(3.2)     # => Float64